-- Subdivision involving only lot line adjustment.
-For lot line adjustment to be exempt (xvi) there must be sufficient developable area outside the development permit area as confirmed by the Regional District, BC Land Surveyor, or Registered Professional Biologist, and there are no works proposed within the development permit area. - (xvii) A property owner may construct a single trail within this development permit area in accordance with the principles and standards of 'Access Near Aquatic Areas' of the Stewardship Series published by the provincial and federal governments, and subject to the following conditions: - (A) the trail provides the most direct route or feasible passage through the assessment.
+- (xvi) Subdivision involving only lot line adjustment.
+For lot line adjustment to be exempt there must be sufficient developable area outside the development permit area as confirmed by the Regional District, BC Land Surveyor, or Registered Professional Biologist, and there are no works proposed within the development permit area. - (xvii) A property owner may construct a single trail within this development permit area in accordance with the principles and standards of 'Access Near Aquatic Areas' of the Stewardship Series published by the provincial and federal governments, and subject to the following conditions: - (A) the trail provides the most direct route or feasible passage through the development permit area while minimizing the extent of vegetation removal or disturbance and minimizing excavation and removal of native soils;